karensantana278/karensantana278/README.md

 ### Hi there, I'm Myllena Lucena 👋

-## Web Fullstack Dev Jr and student!!
+## Front-end Developer and student!!

 - 📚 I’m currently learning all about Web development.
 - 🧐 I'm seeking for my first dev job! 💻🚀
-- 📈 2021 Goals: Start work as a Web developer!
+- 📈 2021 Goals: Start work as a front-end developer!
 - ⚡ Fun fact: I love to sing and play guitar.

 ### Connect with me: